hiyoneda/cosi-data-challenges-IPMU/README.md

 </pre>

 ## Bug report <br />
 The mcosima option is currently not working.
-The fix has already been made in MEGAlib, and it just needs to be incorporated in the data challenge pipeline.
+The fix has already been made in MEGAlib, and it just needs to be incorporated into the data challenge pipeline.
 It should be resolved soon.

 </pre>